 Without a doubt, there are a multitude of benefits to eating eggs every day.
 Not only do eggs provide high quality protein, they also contain 11 vitamins and minerals, omega-3 fatty acids and antioxidants.
-And this means they can make a valuable contribution to daily nutrient requirements.

 Eggs provide us with very high-quality protein that contains all nine essential amino acids in the right amounts needed by the body for optimum growth and maintenance.
 Some other foods contain proportionately more protein than eggs but it’s the quality of the protein in eggs that really stands out.

 Are eggs a good source of omega 3s?

 They're a family of "essential fats" that play an important role in the way our cell membranes work.
 Oily fish is one of the best known sources and eggs contain similar types of omega-3s as those found in fish.

 This makes eggs particularly useful for people who avoid or can’t eat fish.
 Omega-3 fats are good for many things, from heart and brain health to protecting our eyes.